How to Use a Trigger Point Ball Effectively

 How to use a trigger point ball on your calf muscle

 This one is great for runners and hill walkers.
-Place the ball under calf muscle whilst in a seated position, and apply as much pressure as is needed.
+Place the ball under the calf muscle while in a seated position, and apply as much pressure as is needed.
 Moved forward, backward, and side to side as needed.
 If you want to add extra intensity, lift your weight off your buttocks as you move over the ball.

 how to use a trigger point ball